 Out of the box, the UniFi U6 looks like a typical business access point.

-On top, it comes with a LED ring that changes color between White and Blue to show its status, and on the bottom, there’s a single covered 2.5Gbps PoE+ port and mounting grooves.
+On top, it comes with an LED ring that changes color between White and Blue to show its status, and on the bottom, there's a single covered 2.5Gbps PoE+ port and mounting grooves.